toshihidetagami/apps-by-category/README.md

 - [iSimar/HackerNews-React-Native](https://github.com/iSimar/HackerNews-React-Native) - Hacker News iOS and Android App - Made with React Native.
 - [grp/newsyc](https://github.com/grp/newsyc) - An iPhone Hacker News client

+###  Nonprofit

+- [OperationCode/START_HERE](https://github.com/OperationCode/START_HERE) - This repo outlines how to get started contributing to Operation Code, each of our projects, the language they are written in, and their purpose.

 ###  Open source

 - [utopian-io/colony](https://github.com/utopian-io/colony) - Utopian Colony is a platform for open source collaboration, home to all digital professionals with a passion for open source innovation.

+###  Photography

+- [photoprism/photoprism](https://github.com/photoprism/photoprism) - Personal Photo Management powered by Go and Google TensorFlow
+- [jdisho/Papr](https://github.com/jdisho/Papr) - An Unsplash app for iOS
+- [Piwigo/Piwigo](https://github.com/Piwigo/Piwigo) - Manage your photos with Piwigo, a full featured open source photo gallery application for the web.
+- [LycheeOrg/Lychee](https://github.com/LycheeOrg/Lychee) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
+- [thumbsup/thumbsup](https://github.com/thumbsup/thumbsup) - Generate static HTML photo / video galleries
+- [rampatra/photography](https://github.com/rampatra/photography) -　A free online portfolio website to showcase your works.
+- [philipptrenz/photo-booth](https://github.com/philipptrenz/photo-booth) - A multi-platform photo booth software using Electron and your camera

 ###  Presentations